-- Student Advocacy All students seeking general advice or assistance with concerns or problems, may request assistance from the SDEI staff.
-The staff serves as an advisory resource to all individuals and groups of students, including under-represented, first generation, marginalized, international, LGBT and women populations. - Student Ambassador Program SDEI Student Ambassadors serve as peer leaders and advocate for all students. - Cultural Resource Center SDEI maintains a collection of periodicals, books, training manuals, newsletters, audiotapes, and videos on a variety of cultural topics. - Cultural Programs/Festivals SDEI celebrates diversity on campus with a variety of cultural programs designed to enhance the campus community members' understanding of different cultural practices, beliefs and histories. - Student Organizations Staff provide support to ethnic and cultural student organizations and their events. - Transition and Retention Programs SDEI offers programs specific to the needs of first-generation students (first in their family to go to college) to help them navigate the higher education system and help ease their transition. - Strictly Speaking This program assists international students in improving their spoken English skills by pairing international students with U.S. students. - Generation One GenOne is a learning community created to help incoming first-generation freshmen and sophomore students to transition, adjust and negotiate the campus environment for a successful academic and social experience.
+- Student Advocacy Any student seeking general advice or assistance with concerns or problems, may request assistance from the SDEI staff.
+Staff members serve as an advisory resource to all individuals and groups of students, including underrepresented, first-generation, marginalized, international, LGBTQ+, and women populations. - Student Ambassador Program SDEI Student Ambassadors serve as peer leaders advocating for all students.

+- Cultural Resource Center SDEI maintains a collection of periodicals, books, training manuals, newsletters, audiotapes and videos on an assortment of cultural topics. - Cultural Programs/Festivals SDEI celebrates diversity on campus with a variety of cultural programs designed to enhance campus community members' understanding of different cultural practices, beliefs and histories/herstories. - Student Organizations Staff members provide support to ethnic and cultural student organizations and their events. - Transition and Retention Programs SDEI offers programs specific to the needs of first-generation students to help them navigate the higher education system and ease their transition into college. - Strictly Speaking This program assists international students in improving their spoken English skills by pairing international students with students from the United States. - Generation One GenOne is a learning community created to help incoming first-generation students transition, adjust, and negotiate the campus environment promoting a successful academic and social experience.

-Women's and LGBT Services
+UHCL SDEI Women's and LGBTQ+ Services

-The SDEI Office offers women's services programming and others interested in women's issues.
-Programming is designed to promote gender equality and awareness.
-Advocacy and support are available for female students and others who need it.
+The SDEI Office offers women's services designed to promote gender equality and awareness.
+Advocacy and support programs are open to all those who are interested in women's and LGBTQ+ issues.